modelica/Encryption-and-Licensing/doc/SEMLA.md

 Tool-independent Licensing and Encryption of Modelica Libraries
 ====

-This specification describes a system for distributing proprietary Modelica libraries which support:
+This specification describes a system for distributing proprietary Modelica libraries which supports:

 - encryption
 - licensing
 - secure decryption of encrypted Modelica libraries
 - platform independence

 It is achieved by:

-	- a "Modelica Library Containers" format (MLC) and an associated _Manifest.xml_ meta-data file
+- a "Modelica Library Containers" format (MLC)
-		-  encryption of __.mo_ files to __.moc__
+	- containing encrypted __.moc__ files
+	- an associated _Manifest.xml_ meta-data file
 - an interface to the MLCs via a "Library Vendor Executable" (LVE)
-	- using the secure communication "Standardized Encryption of Modelica Libraries and Artifacts" (SEMLA) protocol
+- using the secured communication "Standardized Encryption of Modelica Libraries and Artifacts" (SEMLA) protocol

 An open source project containing:

 - this documentation
 - source code examples for
 	- implementation of the SEMLA protocol
 	- LVE code for:
 		- decryption and licensing of Libraries
-			- **packagetool**, a utility you can use to create MLCs.
+		- **packagetool**, a utility you can use to create **MLC**s.

 Open-source Modelica libraries, stored non encrypted, can also be distributed in the MLC format.